-Limit on Employment: American Bar Association Standards require full time students to devote substantially all working hours to the study of law.
+Limit on Employment: American Bar Association Standards require full-time students to devote substantially all working hours to the study of law.
 Students shall not engage in remunerative employment for more than 20 hours per week, whether outside or inside the law school.
-Students who have registered for 12 or more credit hours must complete the Work Certification Form and return to the Registrar's Office at the beginning of the fall semester.
+If you have registered for 12 or more credit hours, you are a full-time student and you must complete the Work Certification Form.

 Attendance: Regular and punctual attendance is necessary to satisfy residence and class hour requirements.
 Students are required to attend class meetings in the courses for which they have registered, and to be prepared to participate in the class discussion.
-Any student who has been absent from more than 20% of class meetings shall not further participate in class, shall not be allowed to sit for the final examination, and shall be given a grade of 'FW.'
-[Student Handbook §18.104.22.168.]
-Students are cautioned that individual faculty may impose a higher attendance standard.
+Any student who is absent from more than 20% of class meetings shall not further participate in class, shall not be allowed to sit for the final examination, and shall be given a grade of ‘FW.’
+[Student Handbook §220.127.116.11] Students are cautioned that individual faculty may impose higher attendance standards.

 The Fowler School of Law welcomes visiting students from ABA and state approved law schools.
 Students must complete a visiting student application and provide a letter of good standing from the Dean or Registrar of their home institution.
 Interested students should contact the Office of Admissions at (714) 628-2500 for additional information.
 For summer visiting students only, please contact the Registrar's office directly at (714) 628-2522 or visit the Chapman Law Summer Session Page.

 In addition the required core courses, Chapman offers a wide range of electives as well as seminars, clinical opportunities, advocacy skills training and advanced drafting courses.
 View complete course descriptions here.